-What also remains unexplained in our project is the ability of some firms to completely avoid public clawbacks while others firms pay penalties.
+What remains unexplained is the ability of some firms to completely avoid public clawbacks while others firms pay penalties, often the complete Texas Enterprise Fund award plus interest.
+Our own analysis of the amended contracts finds considerable variation in the renegotiated terms across firms, suggesting a variation in bargaining power between the firms and the state.
 Our conjecture is that traditional bargaining models of firm government relations (Kobrin 1987) explains the state's willingness to renegotiate contracts with an investor.
 This could range from employment in important areas of the state, the promise of additional investment in the future, or the political connections of the firm receiving incentives.
-Although our empirical analysis controlled for the incentives per job, a proxy for bargaining leverage at the time of the initial agreement.

-It is important to note that other political factors could also shape the willingness of the Governor's office to provide more favorable terms to some investors.
+It is important to note that political factors could also shape the willingness of the Governor's office to provide more favorable terms to some investors.
 This could be due to strong relationships with firms through direct or indirect campaign contributions.
 Equally important, these investments are often touted as major "successes" at ribbon cutting ceremonies and are announced through formal press releases from the Governor's office.
 Some of these investments may be particularly high profile, and thus the perceived success is important to elected politicians.